dgraph-io/dgraph/CONTRIBUTING.md

 ## Contribution Steps

-**1. Set up Go-pre following the instructions in README.md.**
+**1. Set up gossamer following the instructions in README.md.**

-**2. Fork the Go-pre repo.**
+**2. Fork the gossamer repo.**

-**3. Create a local clone of Go-pre.**
+**3. Create a local clone of gossamer.**

 **4. Link your local clone to the fork on your Github repo.**

 ```
-$ git remote add your-go-pre-repo https://github.com/<your_github_user_name>/go-pre.git
+$ git remote add your-gossamer-repo https://github.com/<your_github_user_name>/gossamer.git
 ```

 **5. Link your local clone to the ChainSafe Systems repo so that you can easily fetch future changes to the ChainSafe Systems repo.**

 ```
-$ git remote add go-pre https://github.com/ChainSafeSystems/go-pre.git
+$ git remote add gossamer https://github.com/ChainSafeSystems/gossamer.git
-$ git remote -v (you should see myrepo and go-pre in the list of remotes)
+$ git remote -v (you should see myrepo and gossamer in the list of remotes)
 ```

 **6. Find an issue to work on.**

-Check out [open issues](https://github.com/ChainSafeSystems/go-pre/issues) and pick one.
+Check out [open issues](https://github.com/ChainSafeSystems/gossamer/issues) and pick one.
 Leave a comment to let the development team know that you would like to work on it.
 Or examine the code for areas that can be improved and leave an issue to state that you would like to work on it.

 **7. Make improvements to the code.**